-18. Councillors have a key role in holding officers to account.
+- 18. Councillors have a key role in holding officers to account.
 Borrowing and treasury management decisions are complex and involve a significant level of financial risk.
-It is essential that any decisions are effectively scrutinised to demonstrate sound financial management and help councils achieve their local outcomes and priorities.

-19. The main ways in which councillors do this is by scrutinising and approving borrowing and treasury management strategies and reports.
+It is essential that any decisions are effectively scrutinised to demonstrate sound financial management and help councils achieve their local outcomes and priorities. - 19.
+The main ways in which councillors do this is by scrutinising and approving borrowing and treasury management strategies and reports.
 Council officers are required to produce an annual treasury management strategy prior to the start of each financial year, which needs to be approved by full council.
-Councillors should also be presented with a mid-term and year-end report which monitors the progress made against the annual strategy.

-20. Prior to approval by full council, these reports should be scrutinised by an appropriate scrutiny committee.
+Councillors should also be presented with a mid-term and year-end report which monitors the progress made against the annual strategy. - 20.
+Prior to approval by full council, these reports should be scrutinised by an appropriate scrutiny committee.
 Councils' scrutiny committees are a vital part of a council's governance arrangements and it is important that these committees are effective.
-Councillors on committees need to have a combination of technical knowledge and scrutiny skills for the committee to be most effective.

-21. The codes of practice and regulations place certain requirements on a council's governance structure.
+Councillors on committees need to have a combination of technical knowledge and scrutiny skills for the committee to be most effective. - 21.
+The codes of practice and regulations place certain requirements on a council's governance structure.
 CIPFA suggest the below allocation of duties and responsibilities for those involved in approving and scrutinising borrowing and treasury management activities (Exhibit 4).

+Exhibit 4 Allocation of responsibilities for scrutinising borrowing and treasury management activities

-Full council Receives and reviews reports on treasury management policies, practices and activities Approves annual strategy Committee or panel with Approves or amends the organisation's treasury management policy statement and treasury management practices responsibility for scrutiny Considers and approves budget for scrutiny Approves the division of responsibilities Receives and reviews regular monitoring reports and acts on recommendations • Approves the selection of external service providers and agrees terms of appointment Reviews the treasury management policy and procedures and makes recommendations to the responsible body The responsible Monitors the council's compliance with policy and practices officer Submits regular treasury management policy reports Submits budgets and budget variations Recommends the appointment of external service providers
+Full council Receives and reviews reports on treasury management policies, practices and activities Approves annual strategy Committee • Approves or amends the organisation's treasury management policy statement and or panel with treasury management practices responsibility Considers and approves budget for scrutiny Approves the division of responsibilities • Receives and reviews regular monitoring reports and acts on recommendations Approves the selection of external service providers and agrees terms of appointment Reviews the treasury management policy and procedures and makes recommendations to the responsible body Monitors the council's compliance with policy and practices The responsible officer • Submits regular treasury management policy reports Submits budgets and budget variations • Recommends the appointment of external service providers